LucidSamuel/amazing-random-stuff/README.md

 - [Web Scraper - Making web data extraction easy and accessible for everyone.](https://webscraper.io/) - Web scrapper allows you make web data extraction as simple as possible.
 Configure scraper by simply pointing and clicking on elements.
 No coding required.

 - [Axiom - Browser Automation.
 Quickly, without code.](https://axiom.ai/) - Save time - use browser bots to automate website actions and repetitive tasks on any website or web app.

+- [Loggify - Release Communication Pipeline](https://www.loggify.app/) - No more lag between product progress and customer communication.
+Inform all stakeholders from a central point-of-truth.